Cost of living · San Antonio, Texas · 2026

 What Salary Do You Need to Live Comfortably in San Antonio?

-To live comfortably in San Antonio, you'll need to bring in around $89,204 a year, which works out to roughly $7,434 in monthly take-home pay.
-That figure isn't about luxury.
-It's built on the 50/30/20 framework, where your essential needs are covered, you're putting something into savings each month, and you have a little room left over for the things that make life enjoyable rather than just survivable.
+To live comfortably in San Antonio, you need to earn $89,258 a year, which translates to $7,438 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something aside each month, and you have room for discretionary spending without running a deficit.
+It's not a luxury budget.

 Cost of Living Breakdown